nightscout/nightscout.github.io/docs/vendors/fly.io/new_user.md

 ## Fly.io
 ![Fly.io](/vendors/img/Fly.io.png)
 ^^^
-Fly.io proposes a [simple migration wizard from Heroku](/vendors/fly.io/migrate.md) and you can create your new Nightscout site in Fly.io.
+You can create your new Nightscout site in Fly.io.

 **Pros**:
 * Nightscout fits in the free tier
-* Easy to migrate an existing site from Heroku

 **Cons**:
 * **Maintaining your site requires the use of command line instructions, not very intuitive**